LordMoMA/Hexagonal-Architecture/README.md

 # Hexagonal Architecture Deep Dive with PostgreSQL, Redis and Go Practices

 ![](images/arch.webp)
-Source Code for the article:
+This is the source code for the original article:

 [Hexagonal Architecture Deep Dive with PostgreSQL, Redis and Go Practices](https://medium.com/towardsdev/hexagonal-architecture-deep-dive-with-postgresql-redis-and-go-practices-4b051f940e93)

 ## What is Hexagonal Architecture?

-Hexagonal Architecture, also known as Ports and Adapters Architecture or Clean Architecture, is a software architecture pattern that emphasizes the separation of concerns between the core business logic of an application and the external systems it interacts with.
-In this pattern, the core business logic is at the center of the architecture, surrounded by adapters that allow it to interact with the outside world.
-The adapters can be thought of as the “ports” through which the application communicates with external systems.
+Hexagonal Architecture, also known as Ports and Adapters Architecture or Clean Architecture, is a software architecture pattern that promotes loose coupling between the application core (business logic) and external components such as user interface, database, and external services.

+In Hexagonal Architecture, the core of the application is isolated from external components and is instead accessed through a set of well-defined interfaces or ports.
+Adapters are then used to implement the required interfaces and integrate with the external components.

 ## Hexagonal Architecture Components